Upendra-Jaiswal/SubBuddy/README.md

+Here’s the updated description with **SubBuddy**:

 ---

-# Subshare
+# SubBuddy

-Subshare is an innovative platform where users can share subscriptions.
-Whether it's streaming services, software licenses, or any other type of subscription, Subshare makes it easy to connect and share with others.
+SubBuddy is an innovative platform where users can share subscriptions.
+Whether it's streaming services, software licenses, or any other type of subscription, SubBuddy makes it easy to connect and share with others.

 ## 🚧 Project Status